Support, educate, and empower others to succeed personally and professionally.

-To honor the past, lead in the present, and inspire future generations of our community, our state, and our nation.
+To honor the past, lead in the present, and inspire future generations of Champions.

 Wright State has always had a veterans' office to process GI-Bill benefits.
 In the fall of 2010, the establishment of the Post 9/11 GI Bill led to a 300 percent increase in the number of students using the GI Bill at Wright State.

 The desire to expand the Office of Veterans Affairs was both an institutional and student concern.
 At the institutional level, a large committee was formed to begin to address the needs of student veterans.
 In 2011, with the assistance of university faculty and staff members, Dayton native and Army Veteran Anthony Heiland founded the Wright State Veteran's League student organization.